 • Columbia Protocol askers include counselors, nurses, teachers, coaches, resident assistants, social workers, and students.

-• Askers assess students.
+• Askers screen students.

 Corrections